Stealth-Robotics/2022-Stealth-FTC/README.md

     - Too hard to make sure operations don't interfere w/ each other
 - Encourage minimal duplicated code
 - Good starter samples that fit into this model
-- Easy migration to RoadRunner and Vision
+- Easy migration to RoadRunner and OpenCV
 - All FTC programmers grow naturally into FRC programmers

+## Repo for next season

+I imagine we have a repo very much like this one, where each team dir is a copy of `StarterCode` with the two-wheeled bot code, and branches with further examples in `StarterCode` for mecanum, RoadRunner, OpenCV, more interesting command and subsystem examples, etc.

 # Current Approach